 Periods of prolonged rainfall can lead to widespread flooding, especially in winter and early spring when soils are usually near saturation.
 The autumn of 2000 was particularly wet, with over twice the normal rainfall in much of the Pennines, Greater Manchester and Cheshire.
-A recent example was the heavy rainfall in early January 2005 that led to widespread and severe flooding in Carlisle, considered to be the worst to affect the city since 1822.
-During this period, 227 mm of rainfall were recorded at Shap, Cumbria in 72 hours.
+Widespread and severe flooding affected Cumbria in January 2005 and November 2009.
+The January 2005 floods in Carlisle were considered to be the worst to affect the city since 1822.
+On 19 November 2009, Seathwaite (Cumbria) reported 253 mm in 24 hours.

 The occurrence of snow is linked closely with temperature, with falls rarely occurring if the temperature is higher than 4 °C. For snow to lie for any length of time, the temperature normally has to be lower than this.
 Over most of the area, snowfall is normally confined to the months from November to April, but upland areas may have occasional falls in October and May.
 Snow rarely lies on low ground outside the period from November to March but over higher ground lying snow can also occur in October and as late as May.

-On average, the number of days with snow falling is about 15-20 per year on the Isle of Man and from 20 to 30 days in lower-lying parts of the mainland but as much as 60 days over the highest ground.
+On average, the number of days with snow falling is about 10-15 per year on the Isle of Man and about 20 days in lower-lying parts of the mainland but as much as 50 days over the highest ground.
 An average increase of about 5 days of snow falling per year per 100 m increase in altitude has been found typical.

 The number of days with snow lying is also mainly dependent upon altitude but partly upon proximity to the sea.
 The number therefore varies from less than 5 days per year on the Isle of Man to around 3-7 days on the Cumbrian and Lancashire coasts and over 30 days in upland areas such as the Pennines and Lake District.
 These averages can be compared with parts of the Scottish Highlands, which have about 60 days with snow lying on average and with the coasts of SW England, with less than 3 days per year.
 In most places, January is the month with most days of both snow lying and snow falling closely followed by February.